About The Product

 Since 2001, House of Finn Juhl owns the exclusive rights to manufacture and relaunch Finn Juhl’s sculptural and iconic furniture.

 Today the unique Finn Juhl collection consists of more than 40 classic masterpieces, all of which they manufacture with the utmost respect for the original heritage and strict demands for quality.
+Find out more in our exclusive interview with House of Finn Juhl.

 Why We Like It